fmatosqg/website/assets-and-images.md

 During a build, Flutter places assets into a special archive called the _asset bundle_, which apps can read from at runtime.

+* Note: subfolders are not scanned for files unless they hold _variants_.
+See more information on _variants_ below.
 ### Asset variants

 The build process supports the notion of asset variants: different